Ümit Özdağ: Early life

-Educational and Academic career
+Educational and academic career

 Ümit Özdağ completed his primary, secondary and high school education at TED Ankara College.
 During his high school years, Ümit Özdağ started a political struggle within the idealist movement (Ülkücü Movement) at Çankaya Ülkü Ocakları and Ankara College in Ankara.
-Due to the nationalist activities during this struggle, he was dismissed from Ankara College with a certificate of approval upon the instruction of the Governor of Ankara at the time, after the classes were completed on the last day of the 1977/78 academic year.
+Due to his nationalist activities during this struggle, he was dismissed from Ankara College with a certificate of approval upon the instruction of the Governor of Ankara.
 Therefore, Ümit Özdağ received his high school diploma from Aktepe High School in Ankara.

-Ümit Özdağ completed his higher education at Ludwig Maximilians University in Munich between 1980-1986.
-He studied political science and philosophy at the Ludwig Maximilians University in Munich. Ümit Özdağ prepared his graduate study on "Planned Development and State Planning Organization in Turkey".
+Ümit Özdağ completed his higher education at Ludwig Maximilians University in Munich between 1980–1986.
+He studied political science and philosophy.
+He prepared his graduate study on "Planned Development and State Planning Organization in Turkey".

 Ümit Özdağ started to work as a research assistant at Gazi University Faculty of Economics and Administrative Sciences in 1986.
 He became a doctor of political science in 1990 with his study on "Army-Political Relations in the Period of Atatürk and İnönü".

-Dr. Özdağ received the title of associate professor of political theory in 1993 with his thesis on "Army-Political Relations in the Menderes Period and the May 27 Military Movement".
+He received the title of Associate Professor of Political Theory in 1993 with his thesis on "Army-Political Relations in the Menderes Period and the May 27 Coup".

-Assoc.
-Dr. Ümit Özdağ started to publish and edited the quarterly international relations and strategic research journal named “Eurasia File”, which was to be published until 2004.
+He then started to publish and edit the quarterly, named “Eurasia File”, which was to be published until 2004.

-Özdağ, who has been conducting research on terrorism and ethnic problems since the late 1980s, carried out socio-political field research in the provinces that received immigrants from our Eastern, Southeastern and Southeastern Anatolian provinces in 1995.
-In 1997, he conducted field research in the Mutki district of Bitlis.
-In 1996, he carried out economic-centered research in Erbil and Sulaymaniyah in Northern Iraq.

-Ümit Özdağ conducted research on globalization and ethnic issues in Eurasia at Towson University in Baltimore, USA, between 1997-1998, and gave lectures on the same subjects.

-Ümit Özdağ established the Eurasian Strategic Research Center (ASAM), one of the largest strategic research centers in the world and the first of the modern strategic research institutions in Turkey, in 1999.
-In 2000, he established the Armenian Studies Institute affiliated to ASAM. Ümit Özdağ was the chairman and chairman of the board of directors of ASAM until 2004.

-Ümit Özdağ established the strategic research center "Diyanet Research Center" (DIYAM), which examines religious relations and problems from a strategic point of view, for the Presidency of Religious Affairs in 2003 and served as its chairman for six months.